- About

 - A current copy of your Curriculum Vitae.
 Be sure to include any publications you may have.

 - Copies of unofficial transcript(s) from all post-secondary institutions attended.
 Official one(s) will be requested when you receive an offer of admission.
-Applicants who completed their former degrees at SFU are not required to submit an official SFU transcript to Graduate and Postdoctoral Studies.
+Applicants who completed their former degrees at SFU are not required to submit an official SFU transcript to Graduate Studies.

 - 3 strongly supportive Letters of Reference.
 The online admission system will instruct you on how to request the reference letters.